heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 ## Accomplished Time Complexities and Space Requirements

 ### Lempel-Ziv 77
 In the compression phase the Lempel Ziv 77 algorithm iterates through the whole content once.
-At each iterative step a search is executed and an optimal match is search for from the lookahead buffer and the window.
+At each iterative step a search is executed and an optimal match is searched for from the lookahead buffer and the window.
 Matches are searched for with Python's built-in `str.find()` method.
 The process is repeated at each iterative step of the content `k` that is being compressed.
 In the worst case scenario no matches are found and the process needs to be repeated at each index, so the time complexity is `k * search time`.

 Based on Python's documentation `str.find()` uses Boyer-Moore, Sunday and Horspool - algorithms, and has the worst case time complexity of `O(n*m)`, average time complexity of `O(n)` and lower case time complexity of `O(n / m)`, in which `n` equals the size of the string from where a match is looked for and `m` equals the string that for which matches are looked for ([source 1](http://web.archive.org/web/20151113000216/effbot.org/zone/stringlib.htm), [source 2](https://hg.python.org/cpython/file/5444c2e22ff8/Objects/stringobject.c#l1742)).

-It is important to note that if a match of x characters is found **and** x < lookahead buffer size, the algorithm then looks for a match for 'x + 1' characters.
+It is important to note that `if a match of x characters is found` **and** `x < lookahead buffer size`, the algorithm then looks for a match for 'x + 1' characters.
 As the minimum length for match is 3 characters, each match still reduce the time complexity from the worst case scenario in which no matches are found at any index, since matches reduce the indexes in which the search has to be performed.

 From this an estimate of the total worst case time complexity can be created.
 A rough worst case time complexity would be `O(k * m * n)`, in which
 - k = characters in content that is compressed